ALFIE GOES TO THAILAND - SERIES 1

-If you like thought-provoking drama, psychological romance, and damaged characters, then you’ll love the tropical sauna and wry humour of POST-IT NOTES and the other books in the series.
+If you like thought-provoking drama, romantic tragedies, and damaged characters, then you’ll love the tropical sauna and wry humour of POST-IT NOTES and the other books in the series.
 Starved of love and affection for far too long, it was now coming at Alfie from all sides.
 When you are led to the well after a long drought, the temptation to drink the well dry is powerful.
 Alfie's adventures hot up, as a conniving Mother and her wicked daughters, plot his downfall.
 The dangers are exacerbated by crooked builders, and rogue property traders, exposing him to a hair-raising ride through Thailand.
-And just when he thinks he's landed safely...
+There are shades of David Copperfield just when he thinks he's landed safely...

-Fans of Iris Ann Hunter, Melinda Leigh and Kendra Ellitott will be captivated by this gripping saga.
+Fans of Iris Ann Hunter, Melinda Leigh and Kendra Ellitott should enjoy this gripping saga.

 THE ONLY WITNESS